 And the list continues!
 Karen may not have founded or headed her own organization, but she is nevertheless a giving individual with many interests, volunteering in many different ways and working toward her goal of making the world a better place.
 Karen truly is a modest, unassuming lady, always active, and always looking for another way to be helpful.

 For Borchardt’s numerous volunteer efforts, she is presented with the August 2013 Wisconsin Heroes Award.

 Brigid O'Donoghue of Pittsville, Wisconsin

-For her vision, dedication and true passion to put a smile on people’s faces she is presented with the July (Awarded in October) 2013 Wisconsin Heroes Award.
+For her vision, dedication, and true passion to put a smile on people’s faces, Brigid is presented with the July (Awarded in October) 2013 Wisconsin Heroes Award.